eBay Account Flagged? Here’s what to do…

 Now: “Any business has setbacks, I’ll learn from it and start another account”

 The ability to deal with problems is now more important than ever before.
 To succeed, you need to be able to keep going without getting too disheartened if something unexpected happens.
-Karim mentions that to get where he is now he had to deal with some eBay account closures, and PayPal holding his money for 6 months.
-A lot of people would quit when faced with such problems but it’s only because he stuck with it that he became successful.
+It’s very common to experience an eBay account closure, and PayPal holding your money.
+A lot of people quit when faced with such problems, but if you stay positive and stick with it, you can become successful.

 Before: “There are lots of tasks that only I can handle”